104: No Such Thing As A Herd Of Koalas

 Just back to the sounds, I was reading about a bird that's called the fork-tailed drongo.
 And this bird has the ability to mimic other animals and other birds.

 And what it does is it lets out, it's learnt the call of there's danger nearby.
-So if it feels like it, so basically it's so that they can steal food off other animals.
+So if it feels like it's so basically it's so that they can steal food off other animals.

-A human, mastered human.
+I think they've mastered human.
 Yeah.

 And so they, so these things run off and then they get the food.
 But they've learnt to both lie and not lie when there is actual danger.

-So they, so they've kept animals on their toes.
+So they so they've kept animals on their toes.
 When they hear it and go, oh, it's probably that dickhead bird.

 Yeah.
 Why can't they evolve to build their own nests one day?

 I think of all the cuckoo species, I think most of them don't do that parasitic thing.
-The ones in Europe do, but around the world, I think most of them don't.
+Yeah.

 Last month, an Israeli vulture was arrested in Lebanon for spying.